badger-cash/badger-mobile/SMOKE_TESTS.md

 - [ ] Change currency, ensure app looks right after change
 - [ ] View Seed Phrase screen
 - [ ] Ensure logout works

+## History

+- [ ] BCH history appears and updates
+- [ ] SLP history appears and updates

+## BIP-70

+- [ ] BCH single output - Multiple payment providers (2+)
+- [ ] SLP single output - Low amount
+- [ ] SLP multi-output - Low amount
+- [ ] BCH single output - More than the wallet has funds for
+- [ ] SLP - More than the wallet has funds for
+- [ ] SLP - Token which the wallet does not have or is aware of
+- [ ] Invalid BIP70 payment request
+- [ ] Scan BIP70 request
+- [ ] Open BIP70 request from link
+- [ ] Paste BIP70 request